LSEG-API-Samples/Example.WebSocketAPI.Posting.TRCC/README.md

-# Contributing your data to Thomson Reuters with Elektron WebSocket API
+# Contributing your data to Refinitiv with Elektron WebSocket API
 - Last update: July 2019
 - Environment: Windows and Linux OS
 - Compiler: Python